Editor’s note: This review was written in 2018. As of July 16, 2020, the Hessel Park splash pad is now open and hours are 10 am to 7 pm daily.

 We have all been watching for months as soon as protective fencing went up.
 Excitement mounted as the ground was broken by machinery, and the signs previewed what’s to come.

 Promises kept.
 The Champaign Park District (CPD) once again delivered, and they delivered just in time for a brutally hot summer.
-The splash pad holds the same hours—11 a.m. to 7 p.m., all week long, from Memorial Day to Labor Day.
+The splash pad hours are 10 a.m. to 7 p.m., all week long, from Memorial Day to Labor Day.

 I noticed it was a little muddy after a day of rain.
 However, it wasn’t even close to the puddles of stagnant water that formed around the previous pad.
 If it’s raining or pouring, they are still running.
 Unlike pools, they don’t close at a hint of thunder.
 You play at your own discretion.
 However, the rules state that the use of the splash pad is prohibited when thunder is heard/lighting is seen.
 This includes a 30-minute period after the lightning/thunder is detected.